Harfenlabor/harfenlabor.com/exampleSite/content/research/international-symposium-on-the-barberini-harp-a-report.md

 ***

 The discussion turned to specialist organological and historical issues.
 Dinko Fabris (Roma) dedicated his presentation to Luc Antonio Eustachio, who is described in Marin Mersenne's _Harmonie universelle_ (1637) as the inventor of the "arpa a tre ordini."
-Eustachio came to Roma from Apulia and was in the service of Pope Paul V of the Borghese family.
+Eustachio came to Roma from Apulia and was in the service of pope Paolo V of the Borghese family.
 Many documents mention him as a musician, without specifically mentioning his role in the development of the triple harp.
 Patrizio Barbieri (Roma) then devoted himself to harp and harpsichord models in which a distinction is made between enharmonic semitones.

 ***